philzook58/philzook58.github.io/_notes/Programming/Implementing_Functional_Languages.md

 Named functions also gives you recursion.

-#### Currying and Closures.
+#### Currying and Closures

 One transformation is known as lambda lifting, where you

 [http://matt.might.net/articles/closure-conversion/](http://matt.might.net/articles/closure-conversion/)